-Students who use Français 20-2 or Français 30-4 to meet the language arts requirements for a Certificate of High School Achievement must also complete English Language Arts 20-2 or 30-4.
-The principal of a Francophone school may exempt Canadian and immigrant unilingual Francophone students enrolled in a Francophone school from meeting the English Language Arts 20-2 or 30-4 Certificate of High School Achievement requirement provided that the student entered the Alberta school system within five years of the anticipated completion year and does not demonstrate sufficient English language proficiency to successfully complete English Language Arts 20-2 or 30-4.
+Francophone students who use Français 20-2 or Français 30-4 to meet the language arts requirements for a Certificate of High School Achievement must also complete English Language Arts 20-2 or 30-4.
+The principal of a Francophone school may exempt Canadian and immigrant unilingual Francophone students enrolled in a Francophone Regional authority from meeting the English Language Arts 20-2 or 30-4 Certificate of High School Achievement requirement provided that:

+- the student entered the Alberta school system within five years of the anticipated completion year; and - the principal deems the student does not demonstrate sufficient English language proficiency to successfully complete English Language Arts 20-2 or 30-4.

 The principal must report the exemption in PASI at the time it is granted.
 Note that the exempted student must still be enrolled in English as a second language or English language arts courses.
 The student is still required to achieve the necessary minimum requirement of 80 credits to earn a Certificate of High School Achievement.